linnelab/datacamp_data_analysis_with_R/2_2_aggregating_data.md

-# Lesson 2 : Introduction to the Tidyverse
+# Lesson 2 : Introduction to the Tidyverse and dplyr

-## 2-3 & 3-2.
+## 2-2.
 Aggregating data
 * __Count data__ :
   * use verb **`count(column_name1, wt = column_name2, sort = TRUE)`** function.
     * you can add this argument